 WINSTON: We had been worried early on.
 We organized a briefing on the State House for individuals of the legislature, and I published an op-ed in The Boston Globe.

 Nineteen states — and Massachusetts is set to observe in shape — prohibit all handheld virtual gadgets while using.
-The Massachusetts Senate and House have passed distinctive versions of that invoice — they may need to be reconciled — and the governor has indicated that he intends to signal it.
+The Massachusetts Senate and House have passed distinctive versions of that invoice — they may need to be reconciled — and the governor has indicated that he intends to sign it.

 Banning using handheld devices makes it possible for police to correctly put in force distracted driving laws because if you are maintaining the virtual device, that’s an in step with se offense.
 It will make a significant distinction in the enforcement aspect, though it’s not a panacea.